mongodb/specifications/source/transactions/tests/README.md

 3. Test that `PoolClearedError` has `TransientTransactionError` label.
 Since there is no simple way to trigger `PoolClearedError`, this test should be implemented in a way that suites each driver the best.

+## Options Used Inside Transaction Prose Tests.

+These prose tests ensure drivers handle options inside a transaction where the unified tests do not suffice.
+Ensure these tests do not run against a standalone server.

+**1.0 Write concern not inherited from collection object inside transaction.

+- Create a MongoClient running against a configured sharded/replica set/load balanced cluster.
+- Start a new session on the client.
+- Start a transaction on the session.
+- Instatiate a collection object in the driver with a default write concern of `{ w: 0 }`.
+- Insert the document `{ n: 1 }` on the instantiated collection.
+- Commit the transaction.
+- End the session.
+- Ensure the document was inserted and no error was thrown from the transaction.

 ## Changelog

 - 2024-10-31: Add test for PoolClearedError.